Waresboro, Georgia

 Waresboro is an unincorporated community and census-designated place (CDP) in Ware County, Georgia, United States, located west of Waycross.
-The community is part of the Waycross Micropolitan Statistical Area.
+The community is part of the Waycross micropolitan statistical area.

-It was first listed as a CDP in the 2020 census with a population of 375.
+The 2020 census listed a population of 375.

 History

 In 1824, Waresboro was the first county seat of Ware County.
 In 1860, newspaperman and lawyer Carey Wentworth Styles practiced law in Waresboro, after moving to the community from Brunswick where he had been mayor.
 While in Waresboro, Styles published the Georgia Forester, a weekly newspaper.
 In 1861, Styles was elected as a delegate from Ware County to the Georgia Secession Convention where, along with the other delegate from Ware, Col. William Angus McDonald, Styles voted to secede.
 Styles left Waresboro at the beginning of the Civil War, when he enlisted in the Confederate Army.
 After the war, he moved to Atlanta, where he founded The Atlanta Constitution.

 A railroad junction located some miles away from Waresboro grew into the city of Waycross, which eventually became the hub of commerce in Ware County.
 In 1873, Waycross replaced Waresboro as the county seat, sending the Waresboro area into a slow decline.

 The community of Waresboro was granted a city charter by act of the Georgia General Assembly on December 9, 1893.
 As the neighboring city of Waycross grew, the fortunes of Waresboro diminished.

 Eventually, the city reverted to an unincorporated community, which remains the current status.

 According to the Waycross Journal Herald dated November 13, 1975, Louise Mock donated the oldest home in Ware County to the Okeefenokee Heritage Center.
 The house originally stood at the intersection of Church Street and Old Stagecoach Road, before being moved, in 1982, to the Heritage Center, where it underwent partial restoration.
 It was the home of General Thomas Hilliard, and is preserved as The Hillard House at the Heritage Center.
 It is now on display, and contains furniture, implements, and tools of the period of original occupation.